 Both parents may also come to an agreement in which they both play an active parenting role in the child’s life.
 If this happens, both parents can work together to handle deployments and other factors of military life that may prohibit one parent or another from taking on full parenting responsibilities at certain times.

 The Survivor’s Benefit Plan (SBP) is a retirement pay program available to retired military members that allows them to provide support for their spouse and children should they pass away.
 Upon the service member’s death, the military will deduct a partial amount of their retirement check every month and distribute it to their surviving spouse and children.
-The spouse will receive 55 percent of the retirement check until he/she reaches the age of 62, at which time it is reduced to 35 percent, because he/she will also become eligible to receive Social Security payments at that time.
+A spouse will receive 55 percent of the retirement check until he/she reaches the age of 62.
+At that age, it reduces to 35 percent due to eligibility for Social Security payments.

-In divorce cases, a divorced spouse is eligible to be covered by the SBP as a potential beneficiary.
-This can quickly become a highly-contested issue since payments for SBP payments deduct the majority of a retired service member’s disability check.
+In divorce cases, a divorced spouse is eligible for coverage by the SBP as a potential beneficiary.
+This can quickly become a highly contested issue.
+This is because payments for SBP payments deduct the majority of a retired service member’s disability check.

-It’s important to keep in mind that there is a one-year statute of limitations for filing the proper paperwork with the military after SBP coverage has been awarded to a former spouse during a divorce case.
-If the paperwork is not filed in the correct amount of time, the military will refund any SBP payments deducted from the service member’s paycheck back to his/her estate and pay the former spouse nothing.
+It’s important to keep in mind there is a one-year statute of limitations for filing the proper paperwork with the military after an award of SBP coverage.
+If the paperwork is not timely, the military refunds SBP payments and deducts it from the service member’s paycheck.
+The refund goes back to his/her estate and pays the former spouse nothing.

-Going through a divorce is tough, especially when all of the stresses of military life are involved.
+Going through a divorce is tough, especially with all of the stresses of military life.
 Fortunately for military members and their spouses, free legal advice and assistance are available via each installation’s legal assistance office.
-These offices are there to help, but can only provide legal guidance for one spouse or the other, not both, as this would be considered a conflict of interest for the office.
+These offices are there to help, but can only provide legal guidance for one spouse or the other.
+They can not help both, due to a conflict of interest.

 JAG officers are also available as a resource for military members and their spouses considering divorce.
-They can help spell out the legal implications of your divorce case, but cannot represent you as an attorney in a family law court.
+They can help spell out the legal implications of your divorce case.
+However, they cannot represent you as an attorney in a family law court.
 They can, however, refer you to a civilian family law attorney, such as Modern Family Law.

-The Colorado family law attorneys at Modern Family Law are knowledgeable in military divorces and are ready to help if you’re a service member or if you’re married to a service member.
+The Colorado family law attorneys at Modern Family Law are knowledgeable in military divorces.
+We are ready to help.
 Don’t hesitate to contact us today for a free consultation to discuss your case with one of our divorce attorneys in Denver or Colorado Springs.